richdrummer33/bg3-voiceover/README.md

   - A paid [Eleven Labs subscription](https://elevenlabs.io/speech-synthesis).
 The basic plan starts at $5/month.

 ## Eleven Labs Voices
   - You will need to create a voice [here](https://elevenlabs.io/speech-synthesis) and name it whatever you like.
-Set that name in eleven_labs.py.
+  - Upload an audio sample.
+E.g. Record the Origin character's intro speech.
+  - In eleven_labs.py, set elevenLabsVoice to match the name of the voice you created in Eleven Labs.
   - [Here](https://drive.google.com/file/d/1EkhfnwoT35_5EXy6-qTIZ5GesXWiber6/view?usp=sharing) is an mp3 of the dark urge that works great.

 ## Notes :memo: